Mother Daughter Laser Razor: Plot

 After washing the dishes, Linda then sets up and prepares for a Family Game Night.
 The Family Game Night at the Belcher's home quickly ends with a shouting match between Linda and Louise, after Louise and her siblings claim that they're in the middle of a game they call "Stone the Witch" that Linda "mommed all up" upon entering the room.
-That night, the former goes to a "mommy blog" to gather some ideas as to how to get closer to her youngest child, since she realizes that Louise favors Bob over her.
+That night, the former goes to a "mommy blog", run by Dakota Applebaum, to gather some ideas as to how to get closer to her youngest child, since she realizes that Louise favors Bob over her.
 When a series of attempts to get closer to Louise fails, Linda tricks her into attending a Mother-Daughter seminar, which Cynthia and Logan are also attending.
 Louise is not willing to attend the seminar, nor make it easy for Linda, as Louise extorts money from Linda throughout the whole event, which eventually leads to yet another shouting match between Louise and Linda after they both refuse to cooperate during the mother-daughter role rehearsal, which causes Linda to become fed up with Louise's frequent extortion and refuses to pay her for role rehearsal as result.
 When Dakota learns that Linda has been paying Louise to attend the seminar due to it being the only way she could get her to attend, Dakota makes Linda a contender for the "Most Valuable Mommy Award" after the seminar is over.
 Louise and Logan also manage to anger Dakota, who locks them in a room with the movie Freaky Friday playing on loop.